 Resistance of Conductor-

-The property of a conductor by virtue of which it opposes the flow of charges through it is called as its resistance. |
+The property of a conductor by virtue of which it opposes the flow of charge carriers through it is called as its resistance. |

 Any material that has a property of offering resistance is called as a resistor.